void-ppc/void-ppc-docs/INSTALL.md

 ## Booting and setting up environment

-Boot your Linux USB stick and fetch+extract the archive in a directory, like this:
+Boot your Linux USB stick.
+If it does not come with `xbps`, fetch+extract the archive in a directory, like this:

 ```
 $ # only for a 64-bit little endian system